$L^{2}$-approach to the Saito vanishing theorem: Proof of Saito's vanishing theorem

 \section{Proof of Saito's vanishing theorem}

-In this section we prove Saito's vanishing theorem by reducing it to Theorem \ref{theo-Main-ample}.
-For a projective variety $X$, we denote by $\MHM(X)$ the abelian category of graded polarizable mixed Hodge modules on $X$.
+In this section, we prove Saito's vanishing theorem by reducing it to Theorem \ref{theo-Main-ample}.
+We first give a proof for Saito's Hodge modules, and then explain how the same method works in the setting of complex Hodge modules.
+For a projective variety $X$, we denote by $\MHM(X)$ the abelian category of graded polarizable mixed Hodge modules on $X$, in the sense of Saito.
 Roughly speaking, a mixed Hodge module is a filtered $\cD$-module with extra structure.
 The Saito vanishing theorem concerns the graded piece of the de Rham complex of mixed Hodge modules.

 \begin{theo}[\cite{saito1990mixed}] Let $X$ be a complex projective variety and let $\cM \in \MHM(X)$ be a graded polarizable mixed Hodge module on $X$.
 For every ample line bundle $\cL$ on $X$, we have